International Journal of Surgery: Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2024 impact factor of 10.1.

 Harold Ellis Prize

 Since 2004, the journal has annually awarded the Harold Ellis Prize "in recognition of scientific papers judged to be outstanding".
 Harold Ellis is emeritus professor of surgery at the University of London and currently a professor in the Department of Anatomy & Human Sciences at King's College London.

+Retraction Watch investigation

+In 2026, Retraction Watch published an investigation into the International Journal of Surgery which alleged that the journal had mandated during peer review that papers submitted to the journal cited papers published in the International Journal of Surgery by its editor Riaz Agha (a form of citation manipulation to boost the journal's ranking), as well as use a paid research registry that Agha owned.
+In response, Clarivate’s widely used Web of Science database "paused coverage of new content" from the journal, and Wolters Kluwer removed the citation and registry requirements from the journal.

 Sister journals

 International Journal of Surgery Case Reports

 The International Journal of Surgery Case Reports publishes open access surgical case reports.
 The editor-in-chief is David Rosin.
 The journal annually awards the Thomas Starzl Prize.

 International Journal of Surgery Open

 The International Journal of Surgery Open is an open access journal of surgery.
 The editor-in-chief is D. Rosin.